Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: The ARP-GEM2 atmospheric model

+To gain more insight into the role of temporal and spatial coarsening, we perform two additional two-year simulations at 2.6 km resolution, alongside the simulations presented in Section \ref{sec:simulations}\ref{sec:resoltun}.
+In the first, the radiation timestep is set equal to the model timestep (4 min instead of 20 min).
+In the second simulation, the spatial coarsening factor is reduced from 5.8 to 3, corresponding to a coarsened grid with a resolution of approximately 7.8 km.
+The results, presented in the Supplementary Material, show no significant sensitivity.

-\section{Computational performance at high resolution}
+\subsection{Computational performance at high resolution}

 In GS25, the model demonstrated near-scalable performance for resolutions up to 6 km.
 This scalability remains valid for the highest-resolution simulations at 2.6 km and 1.3 km (Figure \ref{fig:sypd} and Table \ref{tab:configurations}), as shown by computational efficiency scaling approximately linearly with 1/$(\Delta x)^3$, where $\Delta x$ is the horizontal grid spacing.
 The factor $1/(\Delta x)^2$ reflects the number of horizontal grid columns, while the additional factor $1/\Delta x$ accounts for the scaling of the timestep with resolution.
-This scaling approximately follows from the Courant–Friedrichs–Lewy (CFL) stability condition.
-For a given version of the model, the vertical levels are fixed a priori and are not adjusted when switching from one resolution to another.
+This scaling approximately follows from the Courant–Friedrichs–Lewy (CFL) stability condition \citep{courant-1928}.

+Ideally, horizontal and vertical resolution should vary consistently \citep{lindzen-1989}.
+Here, for practical reason, the vertical levels are fixed a priori and are not adjusted when switching from one resolution to another.
 Hence, the present scaling excludes vertical levels.

 The model's scalability up to a 1.3 km resolution is an important result, given the high computational cost of kilometer-scale simulations.
 The 1.3 km resolution configuration performs 46 simulated days per day (SDPD) over 361 nodes on the Météo-France supercomputer Belenos\footnote{https://www.top500.org/system/179853.
 Each computational node is equipped with two AMD Epyc Rome processors, each with 64 cores operating at at 2.25 GHz.}.
+Note that the coarsening factors in the 1.3 km configuration are larger than in other configurations.
+We estimate that, using the low-resolution coarsening factor, the cost would increase by at most 10–20 \%, which does not affect the conclusions on model scalability

 At 2.6 km resolution, one-year simulations can be achieved at a reasonable cost of 1000 kh.CPU.
 This confirms the GS25 conclusion that centennial-scale climate simulations are feasible with ARP-GEM at resolutions on the order of 2 to 3 km.